 Words and Photos: Mitch Fedie, Product Manager, Pettibone/Traverse Lift LLC

-With real-time access to the status of a telehandler, many potential issues can be caught and avoided before they can become serious issues.
-Maintenance alerts can cover anything from notifying you that it’s time for a 2,000-hour inspection to checking battery voltage to remotely diagnosing an engine error code.
-Equipment owners can also simply check to ensure their machines are located where expected.
+Because telematics provides users with real-time access to the status of a telehandler, many potential issues can be caught and avoided before they can become serious problems.
+Maintenance alerts can cover anything from notifying you that it’s time for a 2,000-hour inspection to checking battery voltage.
+An error code for the water or fuel indicators might tell you that the fuel-water separator filter needs to be changed.
+Engine fuel delivery pressure and low coolant level can also trigger alerts.

-Certain issues can actually be troubleshot remotely using the telematics dashboard on a computer or smartphone app.
-This is particularly advantageous when a telehandler is on a faraway jobsite.
+Certain issues can actually be troubleshooted remotely using the telematics dashboard on a computer or smartphone app.
+This is especially advantageous when a telehandler is on a faraway jobsite.
 Instead of service technicians driving out to check on an unknown issue, the problem can be potentially diagnosed and solved with a few taps on a screen.

 It’s not always possible to have the most skilled and experienced operator in the cab, so having a machine break down as a result of operator error is another issue that can be minimized.
 Having telematics in place to provide alerts to operators is a good proactive measure toward ensuring short-term uptime and the long-term health of your telehandler.